“Physcomitrella patens” (bryophyte, moss species)

 Hornworts also reproduce sexually and the plants can be unisexual, like mosses and liverworts, or they can be bisexual, meaning the archegonia and antheridia are on the same plant.
 The sporophytes are distinctive in form and contain numerous stomata.
 They do not have stalks, setae, and look instead like tiny broom handles rising out of the gametophyte generation.
 Meristematic tissue at the base of the sporophyte continually increases the length of the sporophyte until conditions are favorable and the axis (central core) undergoes meiosis to produce spores.
 The sporophyte tip will split and the spores will be dispersed as the horn peels into ribbon-like segments.

 There are three subclasses of mosses: peat mosses, true mosses, and rock mosses.
 They share similar reproductive and life cycles and they are all distinct from other plant organisms.
-Moss ‘leaves’ do not have mesophyll, stomata or veins and all the ‘leaf’ cells are haploid.
+Moss ‘leaves’ do not have mesophyll and veins, and all the ‘leaf’ cells are haploid.
 The cells in the ‘leaf’ do contain numerous lens-shaped chloroplasts, except in the midrib.
 Mosses have transparent water-storage cells that chloroplasts, yet aid in absorbing water and thus providing moisture to the avascular plant.
-Mosses also have root-like rhizoids which do provide for some water absorption.
-However, most of the water for the plant travels up the moss surface by way of capillarity.
+Mosses also have root-like multicellular rhizoids (unlike liverworts and hornworts that have single-celled rhizoids).
+The rhizoids do provide for some water absorption, however, most of the water for the plant travels up the moss surface by way of capillarity.

 Mosses produce gametangia on the same plant or on separate plants.
 Commonly, the gametangia are produced on the same plant.
 The multicellular antheridia and archegonia are produced at the tips of ‘leafy’ shoots.
 The individual archegonium has a cavity, the venter with a single egg, and a neck through which the sperm gains access to the egg.
 Sperm cells are produced in the antheridia.
 Upon fertilization, the zygote develops into an embryo that remains attached to the gametophyte by an embedded foot.
 The embryo develops into a sporophyte with a capsule and a seta, a stalk.
 The gametophyte produces a calyptra which partially covers the capsule.
 Inside the capsule, spore mother cells undergo meiosis and produce spores which are then released through the teeth of the peristome located at the tip of the capsule.
 Until spore maturity, the peristome is protected by an operculum, which will fall off at maturity.
 After the spores germinate, protonemata will ‘bud’ and develop into gametophyte mosses.